fracapuano/NebulOS/README.md

   </a>
 </div>

-# NebulOSS: Green-AI, for Real 🌿
+# NebulOS: Green-AI, for Real 🌿
 Welcome! 👋
 This is the GitHub repository of the 18th ASP cycle coolest project! 🚀

 > Big news!
 A live demo of our project is available [here](link_to_live_demo).

-In NebulOSS, we push forward the work presented in FreeREA, focusing on delivering an end-to-end solution for automated and energy-efficient Deep Neural Network design for Computer Vision applications.
+In NebulOS, we push forward the work presented in FreeREA, focusing on delivering an end-to-end solution for automated and energy-efficient Deep Neural Network design for Computer Vision applications.
 You can find an extended abstract of this project [here](link_to_extended_abstract_website).

 ## Foreword 📝